The Referral Hit The Front Desk At 4:58 PM. Another Specialist Made The Next Step Easier.

 That makes intake quality a commercial trust signal, not just an efficiency project.
 A clinically strong practice can still look hard to work with at the exact moment the patient is deciding who to trust.

-Specialty Clinic Intake Infrastructure
+Specialty Clinic Intake System

 Built To Catch The Consult Before It Drifts